extra-red-srl/dpp-metadata-registry/README.md

 #### Configuration Notes

 **Update Strategy**
-- `UPDATE`: Overwrites existing metadata when the same UPI is submitted
+- `MODIFY`: Overwrites existing metadata when the same UPI is submitted
 - `APPEND_WITH_NEW_ID`: Creates a new entry even if the UPI already exists

 **Role Mappings**